 (b) 25% of the community scheme’s operational budget for its current financial year.

-My conclusion and understanding after reading both the new proposed CSOS regulations and the new proposed STSM Act Regulations, is that the CSOS Act sets out the minimum amount of cover required but the owners, at a general meeting, will decide whether any more cover is needed.
+Our interpretation of this is that the CSOS Act sets out the minimum amount of cover required but the owners, at a general meeting, will decide whether any more cover is needed.

 What does this mean for trustees?